ishaantek/UCF-Programming-Contest/README.md

-For more information, visit the [official website](https://hspt.ucfprogrammingteam.org/index.php).
+For more information, visit the <a href="https://hspt.ucfprogrammingteam.org/index.php" target="_blank">official website</a>.

 ## 📬 **Contact**